 Living With Marijuana Addiction

-Living with a marijuana addiction will present challenges but is manageable so long as one remains intentional and consistent with recovery.
-During and after treatment one is privy to a host of knowledge, insights, and healthy coping skills to help work through cravings and other triggers.
-When met with struggle, it is important to reach out for help.
+Living with marijuana addiction presents challenges.
+However, recovery is manageable so long as you remain intentional and consistent.
+Treatment can provide knowledge, insights, and healthy coping skills to help work through cravings and other triggers.
+Reaching out for support is invaluable when struggling.

 - Attending support groups